 - a) Improve and fully fund a permanent disaster program; - b) Improve commodity loan rates, and extend the loan period from nine months to 18 months.
-A producer should have the option to forfeit after nine months; - c) Improve and expand risk management tools (also see Article I. I. 2.
-Crop Insurance); - d) Adequately fund the Livestock Compensation Program to prevent the sell-off of base breeding herds of the United States in the event of a disaster declaration; - e) Establish a regionalized cost of production floor under dairy prices; - f) Establish a farmer-owned Strategic National Food, Feed and Biofuels Feedstock Reserve; - g) Expand the Food Security Commodity Reserve Program; - h) Implement an effective inventory management program for all farm commodities; - i) Enhance a farm storage facility loan program; - j) Continue an effective Conservation Reserve Program (CRP); and - k) Limit the authority of the secretary of agriculture to take discretionary actions that would result in lower farm income.
+A producer should have the option to forfeit after nine months; - c) Improve and expand risk management tools (also see Article I. G. 2.
+Crop Insurance); - d) Adequately fund the Livestock Compensation Program to prevent the sell-off of base breeding herds of the United States in the event of a disaster declaration; - e) Establish a regionalized cost of production floor under dairy prices;

+- f) Establish a farmer-owned Strategic National Food, Feed and Biofuels Feedstock Reserve: - g) Expand the Food Security Commodity Reserve Program; - h) Implement an effective inventory management program for all farm commodities; - i) Enhance a farm storage facility loan program; - j) Continue an effective Conservation Reserve Program (CRP); and - k) Limit the authority of the secretary of agriculture to take discretionary actions that would result in lower farm income.

-4. Establishing a Farm Viability Program for Family Farms
+4. Farm Viability Programs for Family Farms

-Congress should establish a Farm and Ranch Profitability Grant Program that provides annual grants for the purpose of improving the profitability of farms, increasing self-employment opportunities for family farmers and ranchers, revitalizing local and regional food and energy systems, increasing wealth and asset building in rural communities and encouraging entrepreneurship and innovation in farming and ranching by funding state, local and farm-level programs that address:
+Congress should continue to support and develop annual grants and programs for the purpose of improving the profitability of farms and increasing self-employment opportunities for family farmers and ranchers.
+We support revitalizing local and regional food and energy systems, increasing wealth and asset-building in rural communities and encouraging entrepreneurship and innovation in farming and ranching by funding federal, state, local and farm-level programs that address: